 Extending Eyelid Surgery’s Benefits

-If you’re considering revision eyelid surgery, contact us using the online form to request a consultation or call us at either (416) 925-7337 (Toronto) or (905) 743-9888 (Oshawa) to schedule an appointment.
+If you’re considering revision eyelid surgery, request a consultation using the online form to request a consultation or call us at either (416) 925-7337 (Toronto) or (905) 743-9888 (Oshawa) to schedule an appointment.

 I had upper and lower blepharoplasty in February 2023.
 The results are very disappointing.
 My original surgeon has denied any problem; however, my eyes are glaringly uneven.
 I just want to have this problem resolved by a surgeon who specializes in fixing this problem.
 I am located near Burlington Ontario so the Toronto office is the closer location.
 Thank you very much.